ambarishbiswas/miums_v1.0/README.md

   Latest version and other informationcan can be found at: https://github.com/ambarishbiswas/miums_v1.0

-  The MIUMS V1.0 is developed as a proof-of-concept for the upcoming/associated paper, and is free for academic use.
+  The MIUMS V1.0 is developed as a proof-of-concept for the upcoming paper, and is free for academic use.
 If you use MIUMS for your reasearch, please cite the associated paper.